ayoubmb47/Smart-Files/README.md

 - **Compress Files**: Compress files older than a specified age into a zip archive.

 ## Usage
-1. Run the `Smart Files` executable or the main Python script.
+1. Run the `Smart Files` executable.
 2. Use the GUI to select the desired directory and operation.

 ### GUI Components